 Kurt: I’m sure it’s great.
-But absolutely, if there were ever a leadership book in written and published by Deseret Book, this would definitely be it.
-And so, a great [00:51:00] gift for any leader in the church that I will encourage them to read it for sure.
+But, if there were ever a leadership book written and published by Deseret Book, this would be it.
+And so, a great [00:51:00] gift for any leader in the church and encourage them to read it for sure.

 There’s a reason the Book of Mormon is a story about families and their challenges.
 There’s a reason the Lord seals us up into families here because it’s the toughest laboratory of learning there is.
-Just be easier to get it dug and get on within yourself.
+It would just be easier to get it dug and get on with yourself.
 [00:52:00] But that’s not what He has in mind.
 It’s such a learning growing experience as we discussed.

 Julie: She has dementia.
 She’s got a weak body.
 She needs help deciding everything.
-I write the checks and pay all her bills and herd her farm and have to take care of the hay and get a horse to a vet when it’s sick.
+I write the checks and pay all her bills and tend to her farm and have to take care of the hay and get a horse to the vet when it’s sick.
 That’s real life things.
-And fix the track when it’s broken, and then help our daughters when they need help and grandchildren when they need help and all kinds of things.
+And fix the truck when it’s broken, and then help our daughters when they need help and grandchildren when they need help and all kinds of things.

-Help the neighbors on either side of me and sisters that I minister to. and brothers and sisters and their families.
-Sometimes it just gets kind of weighty because it’s a million things that are micro work.
+Help the neighbors on either side of me and sisters that I minister to.
+And brothers and sisters and their families.
+Sometimes it just gets weighty because it’s a million things that are micro work.
 And I hope we never [00:53:00] forget that that’s what the ministry of the Savior was.
 He lived his life at three miles an hour.
-He didn’t have a faster vehicle in his own feet.
+He didn’t have a faster vehicle than his own feet.
 Maybe a donkey but they’re not fast either.

 And he lived at three miles an hour.
 We have a speedy time.
 When we think we’ve got to pack more in and do more, and multitask and do more to be measured better by the Lord, but his ministry was one-on-one at three miles an hour.

-So I have to think of that when I’m taking my mother into bed when she doesn’t want to go to bed and rubbing her feet and singing her songs she sang to me when I wouldn’t go to sleep as a little girl, and helping her make decisions.
+So I have to think of that when I’m tucking my mother into bed when she doesn’t want to go to bed and rubbing her feet and singing to her the songs she sang to me when I wouldn’t go to sleep as a little girl, and helping her make decisions.
 It takes time and patience.
 It’s the Lord’s work.